Supernova Constraints on Dark Flavored Sectors

 at $\sim1 \,$s after bounce (see also~\cite{Raffelt:1987yt,Turner:1987by,Mayle:1987as,Burrows:1988ah,Burrows:1990pk,Hanhart:2000ae,Dent:2012mx,Rrapaj:2015wgs,Chang:2018rso,Carenza:2019pxu,Carenza:2020cis}).

 In the present letter we discuss the possibility that also hyperons can contribute to the dark luminosity through the decay process $\Lambda\to n X^0$ if the dark particles, $X^0$, interact with strange quarks.
 This idea was first explored in~\cite{MartinCamalich:2020dfe} for the case that $X^0$ is a flavor-violating QCD axion.
 Here we investigate this novel SN cooling mechanism by implementing state-of-the-art simulations combined with proper extensions of the nuclear equations of state (EoS) to include $\Lambda$'s.
-For definiteness (and simplicity) this is applied to the case in which $X^0$ is a massless dark photon or an axion.
+This allows us to set an upper limit on the branching fraction of the decay that, for definiteness (and simplicity), is applied to the case in which $X^0$ is a massless dark photon or an axion.
 As we will discuss below, the new SN bound on these models can be orders of magnitude stronger than those obtained from other sources.

-\textbf{\textit{Emission rates:}} The width of the decay $\Lambda\to n X^0$ for massless $X^0$, in vacuum and the $\Lambda$'s rest frame reads
+\textbf{\textit{Emission rates:}} The width of the decay $\Lambda\to n X^0$ for a massless $X^0$, in vacuum and the $\Lambda$'s rest frame reads

 where $\bar\omega=(m_\Lambda^2-m_n^2)/2m_\Lambda$ is the $X^0$ energy in this frame, $m_{\mathfrak B}$ (${\mathfrak B}=n,~\Lambda$) are the baryon masses and $C_{X}$ is a constant with dimensions of $E^{-2}$ that is related to the energy scale and couplings of the model.
 The spectrum of the emission rate per unit volume that is induced by this process in the medium is given by